-Have you ever wondered if you can get a passport without birth certificate?
+Have you ever wondered if you can get a passport without a birth certificate?
 Well, you're in luck!
 In this article, we'll dive into applying for a passport even if you don't have your birth certificate handy.

 Getting a passport is crucial for many reasons—whether for a spontaneous trip, business travel, or identification.
 And not having a birth certificate shouldn't hold you back.
 The good news is that you no longer need to worry about it, thanks to some changes in passport policies published in December 2016.
 So, let's dive into how you can make it happen.

-Getting a passport used to be a daunting task if you needed help to produce your birth certificate.
-However, thanks to changes in passport policy, you no longer need to provide a birth certificate to apply for a passport.
+No. Thanks to changes in passport policy, you no longer need to provide a birth certificate to apply for a passport.
 The amendments to the policy, which were published in December 2016, have made the process more accessible.

 The government has made it easier for you.
 Instead of a birth certificate, you can present various alternative documents.
 These documents should serve as proof of your identity and nationality.